Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 While Microsoft does the securing of the platform, organizations can protect their identities, data, and workloads through robust Azure security measures, which include Azure data encryption, Azure identity & access management, and Azure network security.

 Misconfigurations account for more than 80% of cloud breaches, according to research, making it imperative to ensure Azure security policies are in use.
+Misconfigured identities, storage, and network controls are among the leading causes of Azure security risks.

 In the current situation, securing data with Azure means adopting Zero trust, strengthening data security, and ensuring agile backup and disaster recovery.
+Zero Trust strengthens Azure cloud security by enforcing continuous verification and strict access controls.

 The real question isn’t how secure the Microsoft Azure environment is, but rather how securely it has been configured in your environment.